Richmond Tweed Regional Library Manager

 - A professional with relevant qualifications

-- Provide leadership and effectively manage operations and performance across the Regional Library Service.
+- Provide leadership and effectively coordinate library management, operations and performance across the Regional Library Service.

 - Ensure the service outlined in the Service Level Agreements with each participating council is met and where possible exceeded.

-- Provide expert advice to both internal and external customers.
+- Provide expert advice to both internal and external customers on library matters.

 - Ensure systems are continually reviewed to reflect best practice in library management.